Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-They do experience and feel some emotions, unfortunately, the emotions they do feel are dominated by negative emotions.
-They feel power, anger, annoyance, rage, disgust, Boredom and loneliness.
+They do experience and feel some emotions.
+Unfortunately, the feelings they do feel are dominated by negative emotions.
+They feel power, anger, annoyance, rage, disgust, boredom and loneliness.
 They also feel shame, jealousy, envy and hatred.
-Aggression, malaise contempt, it’s these emotions that make them so effective in being ruthless towards others.
+Aggression, malaise contempt, it’s these emotions that make them so useful in being ruthless towards others.

-They do not experience, empathy, happiness, joy, sadness, regret, guilt, remorse or love.
+They do not experience, empathy, authentic happiness or joy in the same ways we do.
+They don’t feel sadness, regret, guilt, remorse or love.

-They understand and can mimic those emotions they do not feel, so are a lot better at faking the emotions they do not feel than other narcissists are. as they want others to give it to them,
+They understand and can mimic those emotions they do not feel, so are a lot better at faking the feelings they do not think than other narcissists are.
+As they want others to give it to them,

 Myth number 2.
 The narcissist misses you.